Is there a registration fee?

 Will I get a t-shirt?

 If you’ve taken part in The Twilight Walk before, we’d encourage you to wear your existing t-shirt for your challenge.
-If you don’t already have a t-shirt and would like one, you can order one during the sign up.
-If you haven’t done this during the sign up please email firstname.lastname@example.org to order one
+If you don’t already have a t-shirt and would like one, you can order one during sign up or by emailing email@example.com.

 Can anyone enter?